Stephanie Ho: Depression

-Music
+Music career

 Career Beginnings/Debut: 2009–2014

-When Ho was 16, she entered Hong Kong's The Voice in 2009 as a contestant, which started off her singing career.
+When Ho was 16, she entered The Voice (Hong Kong) in 2009 as a contestant, which started off her singing career.
 Although she didn't win, she gained fame and support from the public and also received an award for being in the Top 5 viral songs sung on the show.
 In 2013, she signed with MusicNext and released her first single "淚如鐵".
-In 2014, she officially debuted as a singer and achieved multiple best new artist awards.
+In 2014, she made her official debut and achieved multiple best new artist awards.
 She released her first album, STEP, on 28 November 2014.

 Voice Entertainment/Rise in Popularity: 2016–2019

-The following year, Ho ended her contract with MusicNext and signed with Voice Entertainment.
+The following year, Ho finished her contract with MusicNext and signed with Voice Entertainment.
 She officially joined on 24 March 2015 but did not release her first single with the company until 2016 due to her busy schedule of filming dramas.
 After releasing "最真心一對" (True Lovers), she received positive feedback and continued to sing many drama theme songs.
-In November, she starred in the drama Dead Wrong as well as singing the ending theme song, "愛需要勇氣" (Love Takes Courage), which topped multiple charts and rose to popularity.
-In the 2016 TVB Anniversary Awards, "愛需要勇氣" reached Top 3 out of 38 nominations for the award of Favourite TVB Drama Theme Song.
-In the JSG Awards Presentation 2016 she received a gold song award for "愛需要勇氣" and an outstanding performance award.
+In November, she starred in the drama Dead Wrong as well as singing the ending theme song, "愛需要勇氣" (Love Takes Courage).

-On 24 January 2017, she released her second album, Lost In Love, which reached No.1 Album in Asian Pop at HMV.
+On 24 January 2017, she released her second album, Lost In Love, which reached No.1 Album in Asian Pop at HMV Hong Kong.
 It also came in 1st runner-up in the KKBOX Top Albums of 2017.
 In March, she sang a duet with Fred Cheng, "真心真意" (With All My Heart), as the theme song for Married but Available.
 In May, she sang "我不會撒嬌" (I Would Not Pout) as the opening theme song for My Unfair Lady.
 The music video received more than 1 million views in less than a month.
-It topped Itunes, KKBOX, JOOX, MOOV charts as well as achieving a gold song award at the annual JSG Awards Presentation 2017.
-It also became one of the Top 10 HK Youtube Music Videos of 2017.
+It topped iTunes, KKBOX, JOOX, MOOV charts as well as achieving a gold song award at the annual JSG Awards Presentation 2017.
+It also became one of the Top 10 HK YouTube Music Videos of 2017.
 On June 24, she released "愛近在眼前" (In Front Of Love) as the ending theme song for Legal Mavericks, this also being the second part of her hit song "愛需要勇氣" (Love Takes Courage).
-She has received nominations for all drama songs in award ceremonies.

-On 17 June 2018, she performed as a special guest at William So's Father's Day Concert in New York City.
-On 9 September, she also performed as a special guest at Johnson Lee's Daikin Family Concert.
-On 22 December 2018, she held her first concert with boyfriend, Fred Cheng, in Los Angeles.